 Franklin Township contains portions of seven subwatersheds (Figure 4).
-For this green infrastructure action plan, projects have been identified in five of these subwatersheds.
-Aerial imagery initially was used to identify potential project sites that contain extensive impervious cover.
-Field visits were conducted at each of the sites from the November 2015 impervious cover reduction action plan (RAP) to determine if viable options still exist at the sites to reduce impervious cover or to disconnect impervious surfaces from draining directly to the local waterway or storm sewer system.
-During the field visits, appropriate green infrastructure practices for the sites were verified and/or determined.
-Sites that already had stormwater management practices in place were not considered.
+For this Green Infrastructure Action Plan (GIAP), projects have been identified in five of these subwatersheds.
+Aerial imagery initially was studied to identify potential project sites that contain extensive impervious cover.
+Field inspections were conducted at each of the identified sites from the November 2015 impervious cover reduction action plan (RAP) to determine if viable options still exist at the sites to reduce impervious cover or to disconnect impervious surfaces from draining directly to the local waterway or storm sewer system.
+During the field inspections, appropriate green infrastructure practices for the sites were recommended and verified.
+Sites that already had green infrastructure stormwater management practices in place were not considered.

-&lt;sup>1 Schuler, T.R., L. Fraley-McNeal, and K. Cappiella.
+1 Schuler, T.R., L. Fraley-McNeal, and K. Cappiella.
 2009.
 Is Impervious Cover Still Important?
 Review of Recent Research.
 Journal of Hydrologic Engineering 14 (4): 309-315.